benrushcc/jing/README.md

 # jing
-Jing library for building micro-services at ease
+Jing library for building microservices at ease